ICTQual AB Level 3 Certificate in Quality of Life – Rights and Freedoms

 • Professional Experience: No previous work experience is required.
 What matters most is your interest in rights, freedoms, and improving quality of life.
 Learners with experience in community projects, advocacy, or social development may find the course especially rewarding.

 • English Proficiency: Since the course is delivered in English, you should have a good level of English in reading, writing, listening, and speaking.
-Centres may ask for evidence of this through prior study, internal assessments, or recognised qualifications.

 This qualification, the ICTQual AB Level 3 Certificate in Quality of Life – Rights and Freedoms, consists of 3 mandatory units.